FuSeFL: Fully Secure and Scalable Federated Learning: Evaluation Result

-To further highlight the server-side bottleneck, Fig.~\ref{througput} compares the training throughput, measured as the number of clients trained in parallel, for AriaNN-FL and FuSeFL.
-In AriaNN-FL, throughput initially increases with client count but quickly saturates once the number of clients exceeds the server’s available CPU cores.
+To further highlight the server-side bottleneck, Fig.~\ref{timing}(b) compares the training throughput, measured as the number of clients trained in parallel, for AriaNN-FL, WW-FL, and FuSeFL.
+In both AriaNN-FL and WW-FL, throughput initially increases with client count but quickly saturates once the number of clients exceeds the server’s available CPU cores (in AriaNN-FL) or the number of server clusters (in WW-FL).
 This plateau reflects limited server parallelism and growing serialization overhead as more clients participate.
 In contrast, FuSeFL decouples training from server compute constraints.
 Since training is offloaded to client pairs, throughput scales linearly with the number of clients, demonstrating FuSeFL’s superior scalability under high client loads.